d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

 is illustrated in :numref:`fig_seq2seq_predict`.
 When the end-of-sequence ("&lt;eos&gt;") token is predicted, the prediction of the output sequence is complete.
-However, we must now decide which token to feed in to the model at the subsequent time step.
-One simple strategy is to sample whichever token the decoder has assigned the highest probability.

 ![Predicting the output sequence token by token using an RNN encoder-decoder.](../img/seq2seq-predict.svg)